 I was under the instructions of my nutrition doctor, so please don't just start taking lots of supplements at home without professional advice and monitoring.
 Taking enzymes to aid digestion is common now a days, but this is just one thing to try for digestion problems.

-I am going to give you a lot of details below, because there are so many products on the market, its important to get the one that we need.
+I am going to give you a lot of details below, because there are so many products on the market, its important to get the one that you need.
 I always urge you to seek professional advice first, so your health care provider can take everything into consideration.

 Poor digestion or digestion problems, according to the Nutritional Almanac (1998), is one of the causes of migraine headache.

 They also list: "diseases of the eye, nose, or throat, trauma to the head, air pollution, drugs, alcohol, tobacco, fever, generalized body infections, disturbances of the digestive tract, and circulatory system, brain disorders, incorrect eyewear or eye strain, anemia, low blood sugar, niacin or pantothenic acid deficiency, and overdose of vitamin A, mould allergy, allergies, salt, excessive carbohydrates, allergenic foods (from MSG, wheat, citric acid, marinated foods, and fermented foods), oral contraceptives or other sources of estrogen's, constipation or bowel problems, grinding teeth (bruxism), improper bite, the chewing of gum, food additives such as nitrites in meats, aspartame, stuffy rooms (caused by an electrical imbalance of the ion count of the air), and premenstruation (possibly a result of water retention in the brain tissues, which can be relieved by vitamin B6)."

 This list seems to include several triggers of migraine headache.
 The

 heading is headache and not migraine, so I always make that distinction